Ukraine: Health

 Ukraine's healthcare system is state subsidised and freely available to all Ukrainian citizens and registered residents.
 However, it is not compulsory to be treated in a state-run hospital as a number of private medical complexes do exist nationwide.
 The public sector employs most healthcare professionals, with those working for private medical centres typically also retaining their state employment as they are mandated to provide care at public health facilities on a regular basis.

 All of Ukraine's medical service providers and hospitals are subordinate to the Ministry of Healthcare, which provides oversight and scrutiny of general medical practice as well as being responsible for the day-to-day administration of the healthcare system.
 Despite this, standards of hygiene and patient-care have fallen.

 Ukraine faces a number of major public health issues and is considered to be in a demographic crisis because of its high death rate, low birth rate, and high emigration.
 A factor contributing to the high death rate is a high mortality rate among working-age males from preventable causes such as alcohol poisoning and smoking.

 Active reformation of Ukraine's healthcare system was initiated right after the appointment of Ulana Suprun as a head of the Ministry of Healthcare.
 Assisted by deputy Pavlo Kovtoniuk, Suprun first changed the distribution of finances in healthcare.
 Funds must follow the patient.
 General practitioners will provide basic care for patients.
 The patient will have the right to choose one.
 Emergency medical service is considered to be fully funded by the state.
 Emergency Medicine Reform is also an important part of the healthcare reform.
 In addition, patients who suffer from chronic diseases, which cause a high toll of disability and mortality, are provided with free or low-price medicine.

-As a result of the 2022 Russian invasion of Ukraine, millions in Ukraine suffered physical injuries and psychological traumas.
-The World Health Organization has documented over 2254 attacks on healthcare in Ukraine since the start of the 2022 Russian invasion of Ukraine.
+As a result of the Russo-Ukrainian war, millions in Ukraine suffered physical injuries and psychological traumas.
+The World Health Organization has documented over 2,254 attacks on healthcare in Ukraine since the 2022 Russian invasion of Ukraine.
 According to the October 2024 data of the World Health Organization Ukraine health needs assessment, 68% of Ukrainians reported that their health declined compared to the pre-war period.
 The war with Russia worsened Ukrainian children physical and mental health.